fossabot/stylo/docs/en_EN/pages/markdownsyntax.md

 Here is a **word** in bold.

 ## Images
 An image can be integrated into a document written in the Markdown markup language according to the following model:

-- An exclamation mark `!` ;
+- An exclamation mark `!`;
-- Followed by square brackets `[]` containing the image description ;
+- Followed by square brackets `[]` containing the image description;
 - Then brackets `()` containing the image path or address.

-Here is an image, in this case the logo for W3C (World Wide Web Consortium) :
+Here is an image, in this case the logo for W3C (World Wide Web Consortium):

 ![Logo du W3C composé de la lettre W en bleu, du chiffre 3 en bleu et de la lettre C en noir](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5e/W3C_icon.svg/212px-W3C_icon.svg.png)